AlbertSnows/receipt-processor-challenge/docs/WhatAreStatePairs.md

     How do we identify that information?
     How do we change that information?

-In most codebases I've worked in, Question 3 from earlier tends to be the focus of my daily tasks.
+In most codebases I've worked in, Question 3 from earlier tends to be the kind of code I work with on a daily basis.
 It's not terrible, but it's not ideal either.
 You do (sort of) get used to it, though.
 It is ***the*** conventional way to handle control flow in our programs, after all.
 On a small scale, it works well.
 Question 1 was easy; it's fairly readable and not too complex.
 However, on larger scales, things can quickly become unwieldy.